Centre for Sexuality – Our History

 The Calgary Birth Control Association (CBCA) began in 1972 as a movement unfolded.
-It was a world where women were gaining reproductive freedoms, and it was an exciting time in the feminist movement.
-Ms. Magazine began regular publication, and in Canada the National Action Committee on the Status of Women was formed.
+It was an exciting time in the feminist movement: Women were gaining reproductive freedoms.
+Ms. Magazine began regular publication.
+The National Action Committee on the Status of Women formed in Canada.
 At the same time, the gay rights movement emerged as homosexuality was decriminalized.
 The Stonewall Riots were the catalyst; pride marches and the fight for equal rights began.

-In 1969, birth control was legalized, and women wanted to know about their newfound rights.
+Birth control was legalized in 1969 and women wanted to know about their newfound rights.
 CBCA was founded by a group of women in the basement of the Unitarian Church.
-From the beginning, the focus of the organization went beyond reproductive rights – it was an agency with a long-term vision.
+From the beginning, it was an agency with a long-term vision and a focus beyond reproductive rights.
 Their mandate included sexuality education in schools and from the start, broad issues of sexuality were part of their work.

 In the 1972 Annual Report, CBCA reported on a survey conducted that year that found a greater acceptance of birth control and sex education than had previously been supposed.
 That same report describes the first year, talking about people calling and stopping in about everything from term papers to venereal disease (VD).
 By the end of the year, contraception information was two-thirds of the work of the agency.

 There was a bold vision which encompassed prevention right from the beginning.
-Programs were innovative, and they found creative ways of reaching people, especially youth.
-And, it was an organization of leadership in collaboration.
+The agency found creative ways of reaching people, especially youth.
+It was also an organization of leadership in collaboration.
 They held extravaganzas for birth control for teens, sponsored by radio stations and attended by more than 400 teenagers.
 There was a teen booth at Stampede with large displays, including an eye-catching contraceptive mobile.

-At the same time, there was constant furor over the issue of abortion, and despite being an organization with a broad prevention vision, this issue defined much of the organization for the decades to come.
+At the same time, there was constant furor over the issue of abortion.
+Despite being an organization with a broad prevention vision, this issue defined much of the organization for the decades to come.

 There was great media attention around the activities of CBCA.
-Whether it was the Condom Caper (advertising they would hand out condoms to the first 100 men that came to CBCA), having a booth at the Calgary Stampede, which had to be pre-approved, or the constant funding challenges at City Hall, there was constant scrutiny.
+Whether it was the Condom Caper (advertising they would hand out condoms to the first 100 men that came to CBCA), having a booth at the Calgary Stampede (which had to be pre-approved) or the funding challenges at City Hall, there was constant scrutiny.

 In 1988, Canada no longer had an abortion law, so the work of CBCA changed.
 Prior to 1988, women had to get three doctors to sign off on an abortion and there had to be a referral.
-CBCA played a vital role as a referral service.
-50 – 100 volunteers provided options counselling to countless women in those years.
+CBCA had played a vital role as a referral service, with up to 100 volunteers providing options counselling to countless women in those years.

-The other significant role we have played is in the work of bullying and Two Spirit and LGBTQ+ inclusion.
-CBCA, through its counselling, always supported 2S/LGBTQ+ people, albeit quietly in the beginning.
-CBCA was always at the forefront of coalitions that represented inclusive equality.
+The other significant role we have played is in the work of bullying and Two-Spirit and LGBTQ+ inclusion.
+CBCA, through its counselling, always supported 2SLGBTQ+ people, albeit quietly in the beginning.
+The agency was always at the forefront of coalitions that represented inclusive equality.

 In 1995, CBCA started a group for women who were questioning their sexual orientation.
 In 1996, teachers began to identify the need for anti-homophobia work in schools to combat bullying.
 CBCA was called to action, and since 1997 we have been going into public high schools with this program.
-Today its content is much broader; our program, Diversity and Respecting Everyone, comes from an anti-oppressive framework and makes the issue of 2S/LGBTQ+ marginalization relatable to students from other diverse backgrounds.
+Today, its content is much broader; our program, Diversity and Respecting Everyone, comes from an anti-oppressive framework and makes the issue of 2SLGBTQ+ marginalization relatable to diverse student communities.

 Over the years, much of the work and many of the community partners remained the same.
 We provide education in the same schools as in 1975 and many of the original community groups are still partners in our work.